UI Desk Automation tool to automate tasks on Windows

 To use this library with C# you just need to add the UIDeskAutomation.dll file to the project references as an usual .NET assembly.

 Here are some code examples.
 To start an application you can do the following:

 To get the main window of the application you opened do the following:

-The first parameter of GetTopLevel method is the window class name.
-Specify "null" if you want to ignore the class name.
-The second parameter is the window title.
+The first parameter of GetTopLevel method is the window title.
+This can be ignored by specifying "null".
+The second parameter is the window class name.
 This can also be ignored by specifying "null".
 GetTopLevel returns the first top-level window that meets the search criteria.